 - 1. The dress code as explained above is what is to be followed. - 2.
-If a student appears to be out of dress code, he/she will be ask to see their faculty designee for a final decision - Female students will be sent to the Department Leader or Mrs. Harmon in the main office. - Male students will be sent to Department Leader or Mr. Ryan McCracken in the main office, or Ross McCracken in the Guidance office.
+If a student appears to be out of dress code, he/she will be asked to see their faculty designee for a final decision - Female students will be sent to Mrs. Rittler or Mrs. Hurst. - Male students will be sent to Ross McCracken.

-NOTE: If the violation is skirt length, Mrs. Harmon may be required to use a ruler for measurement to help be consistent when making her determination.
+NOTE: If the violation is skirt length, may be required to use a ruler for measurement to help be consistent when making her determination.
 This procedure places these designated teachers in a potentially difficult position of always being "the bad guy", and we are asking everyone to be respectful of their decisions.

-3. If it is determined that a student is out of dress code, a demerit will be issued and the student will either need to change or call a parent to get new clothes.

-NOTE: Student drivers will NOT be permitted to leave campus to change.
+- 3. If it is determined that a student is out of dress code, a demerit will be issued and the student will either need to change or call a parent to get new clothes.
+Student drivers will NOT be permitted to leave campus to change.
 They must either change into clothing they have at school or call a parent to bring them a change of clothing.
-If a parent is called, they will need to arrange for a change of clothes to be delivered to school as soon as possible.

-4. Once the phone call is made, the student will return to class until their change of clothes arrives.
+If a parent is called, they will need to arrange for a change of clothes to be delivered to school as soon as possible. - 4.
+Once the phone call is made, the student will return to class until their change of clothes arrives.